 It is not known if these drugs are excreted in human breast milk, but levels of the drug were found in the milk of rats.
 There may be risk to the developing human kidney if babies ingest milk with traces of these drugs.
 Before breastfeeding, mothers should talk to their doctors.

 The safety or effectiveness of these drugs has not been tested in children under 18.

 Clinical studies show that patients 65 and older typically suffer more side effects from these medications.
 With Invokana, patients suffered from low blood pressure, dizziness and dehydration.
 The drugs were less effective in older people with poor kidney function.
 These drugs also caused more kidney failure in older patients.
 These side effects worsened for patients 75 or older.

-Placebo-controlled clinical trials for Invokana involved 584 participants who had Type 2 diabetes that was not controlled with diet and exercise.
+One placebo-controlled clinical trial for Invokana involved 584 participants who had Type 2 diabetes that was not controlled with diet and exercise.
 The trial lasted 26 weeks.
 The average age was 55 years old.
-At the end of the trial people who took Invokana achieved an HbA1C less than 7 percent.
+At the end of the trial people who took Invokana achieved a hemoglobin A1c (HbA1c) less than 7 percent.